“Why don’t you eat?” Caroline said as I was moving my spoon around the bowl of something resembling muesli.

-Either way, as soon as they built it she asked me to step into the centre.
+Either way, as soon as they built it, she asked me to step into the centre.
 I had seen this scanner before when I first arrived on The Liberty.
-I realised that it was the same one and I knew what I should do.
+I realised it was the same one, and I knew what I should do.

 After the scan, we went to the Pod Station and were soon on our way.

-Surrounding the house were grass fields and peaceful animals roaming in them.
+Surrounding the house were grass fields and peaceful animals roaming around them.
 Everyone turned as we got close.
 No one said a word.

 “You’re not coming with us!
 We’ll find that child on our own without you!”
 The bold Tuhingan said to me.